 Education for Ministry (EfM) is a four-year course in theological education based on small-group study and practice.
 Participants discover and nurture their call to Christian service by studying the Christian tradition and bringing it into conversation with their experiences of the world in study, worship, and theological reflection.
-Classes are regularly offered at St. Andrew's and in Hanover and Concord.
-The current EfM session at St. Andrew's meets Tuesdays at noon, starting 16 January 2018.
+Classes are offered at St. Andrew's and in Hanover and Concord.
+The current EfM session at St. Andrew's meets Tuesdays at noon.
 Contact Alice Perry or Marni Eaton for information.

-A Course during Lent is offered each year on the Sundays.
+A Course during Lent is offered each year.
 Recent ones:

 2016: Luke: five talks by local clergy.

 2015: Mark: A New Translation with Mark Kutolowski.

 2014: Henri Nouwen’s The Return of the Prodigal Son: A Story of Homecoming.

 Novel Theology discussions take place on the second Wednesday of the month.
 The group meets 7:00 - 8:30 pm.
 See Learn\Novel Theology for more information.

 Faith and Issues discussions take place Saturday mornings starting at 9:00 am.
 See Learn\Current Programs for more information.